 Interest in educating young people in science is long-standing at the Sisters of the Holy Names of Jesus and Mary (SNJM).
 The archival exhibit on girls’ education amply demonstrated the breadth of subjects taught to the children.
 The curriculum developed by Mother Veronique du Crucifix as early as 1850 included many science components, including geography, botany, physics and chemistry.

-For example, the Faculty of Science of the Université du Québec à Montréal (UQAM) organized a Women and Girls in Science event in collaboration with the Montréal Science Centre.
-Video clips are still available here.
+For example, the Faculty of Science of the Université du Québec à Montréal (UQAM) has organized several events in the past Women and Girls in Science event in collaboration with the Montréal Science Centre.
+A guide to conducting an experiment is always available.

 In addition, the Faculty of UQAM presents on its website some portraits of women in science (in French only – https://femmes.sciences.uqam.ca/).
 For its part, the Canadian government’s website is full of resources, presenting inspiring profiles in various forms (texts, videos, podcasts).